Leon-Plickat/LavaLauncher/CONTRIBUTING.md

 or if you find me on IRC (my nick is "leon-p" and you can often find me on `#sway@freenode.net`).

+If you found this project on GitHub or any other platform having some sort of "issue" system, be aware that 1) I massively prefer the mailing list and 2) that platform is only used as a mirror.
+Try your luck, but know that I do not guarantee that I will notice your message.

 ## Sending Patches
 You can send your patches via email to the mailing list.
 See